Xylitol pentanitrate

 Xylitol pentanitrate (XPN) is a nitrated ester primary explosive first synthesized in 1891 by Gabriel Bertrand.
 Law enforcement has taken an interest in XPN along with erythritol tetranitrate (ETN) and pentaerythritol tetranitrate (PETN) due to their ease of synthesis, which makes them accessible to amateur chemists and terrorists.

 Properties

 At room temperature XPN exists as a white crystalline solid.
 When heated to 163 °C, liquid xylitol pentanitrate begins to crackle and produce a dark vapour.
-When decomposed, every gram of XPN produces 200 mL of gas, which makes it a high performance explosive.
+When decomposed, a gram of XPN produces 200 mL of gas, which makes it a high performance explosive.

 Rotter impact analysis of XPN found a figure of insensitiveness of 25 (RDX = 80).
-XPN displayed a similar sensitivity to electric static discharge to ETN and PETN.
+XPN displayed a similar sensitivity to static discharge to ETN and PETN.

 Synthesis

-Xylitol pentanitrate is formed by reaction of xylitol pentaacetate with fuming nitric acid and glacial acetic acid.
+Xylitol pentanitrate is formed by nitration of xylitol pentaacetate.
+Nowadays, fuming nitric acid and glacial acetic acid is often used, but Bertrand originally employed a cheaper nitrating agent, the mixture of nitric and sulfuric acids (he called it mélange nitrosulfurique, the common English name is "mixed acid").